Jefreesujit/gemchat/README.md

-# GemChat
+# Cliffer

-GemChat is a AI powered CLI assistant with file system capabilities.
+Cliffer is a AI powered CLI assistant with file system capabilities.
 Built with TypeScript, it provides an interactive interface for communicating with the Gemini AI model and includes tools to perform file system operations.

 > **Disclaimer**: This project is not affiliated with, endorsed by, or associated with Google or the Gemini AI team.
 It is an independent project created for development and testing purposes only.